Our Location

 Moving Forward with Bioidentical Hormone Replacement Therapy BHRT

-Given the wealth of data demonstrating the superiority of Bioidentical Hormone Replacement Therapy BHRT, a noted researcher in hormone replacement therapy proclaimed, “Physiological data and clinical outcomes demonstrate that bioidentical hormones are associated with lower risks, including the risk of breast cancer and cardiovascular disease, and are more efficacious than their… animal-derived [non-bioidentical] counterparts.
+Given the wealth of data supporting Bioidentical Hormone Replacement Therapy BHRT, a noted researcher in hormone replacement therapy proclaimed, “Physiological data and clinical outcomes demonstrate that bioidentical hormones are associated with lower risks, including the risk of breast cancer and cardiovascular disease, and are more efficacious than their… animal-derived [non-bioidentical] counterparts.
 Until evidence is found to the contrary, bioidentical hormones remain the preferred method of HRT.”
 (Holtorf 2009)

 Compounded prescription bioidentical estrogen formulas include Bi-Est and Tri-Est. Bi-Est consists of estradiol and estriol, while Tri-Est contains estradiol, estrone, and estriol (Taylor 2001).
 Bi-Est typically consists of 80% estriol and 20% estradiol.
 Tri-Est usually contains 80% estriol, 10% estradiol, and 10% estrone.
 In some situations these proportions do not meet the needs of every woman.
 For example, the proportions observed naturally in reproductive age women were 90% estriol, 7% estradiol, and 3% estrone (Wright 1999).
 In these cases a prescription is tailored to the needs of the patient by an experienced physician, and is based upon the results of hormone tests and assessment of symptoms.